gnush/superdupermarket/README.md

 # SuperDuperMarket

-Manage the inventory of a market.
-Keep track of items that should be removed based on the expiration date or the quality.
+Simulate the inventory management of a store.

+Keep track of commodities that should be removed based on the expiration date or the quality.
+Commodities may change in quality over time.
+Commodity quality change is based on rules.
+There is a generic rule set predefined for unrecognized commodities, as well as specialised rule sets for cheese, wine and sets of interlocking building bricks.
+Additional rule sets can be created by adding new classes or can be dynamically constructed in a modular way.

+Execute a simulation spanning multiple days.

 ## Requires